What is fetal monitoring?

 An abnormal fetal heart rate pattern doesn’t always mean the baby is in danger.
 But

-electronic fetal monitoring is linked with a greater chance for vacuum and forceps
+electronic fetal monitoring is linked to a greater chance for vacuum and forceps use,

-use, and for c-section delivery.
+and for C-section delivery.
 Talk with your healthcare provider about these risks.

 How do I get ready for fetal monitoring?

-Preparing for fetal monitoring depends on if it is external or internal and if it
+Getting ready for fetal monitoring depends on if it's external or internal.
+It also

 For external fetal monitoring during pregnancy with a Doppler, you may need to have